• Skip to primary navigation

 3. Cut Out Your Headboard Shape

-Use a jigsaw to cut out half of the headboard shape.
+The next step in making a DIY upholstered headboard is to use a jigsaw to cut out half of the headboard shape.
 Then use the cutoff piece as a template to trace the design on the other half of the sheet and cut it out too, ensuring that you have a symmetrical design.
-I don’t have a jigsaw so a handy friend of mine did this part for me – he had it cut out in under ten minutes!
+I didn’t have a jigsaw so a handy friend of mine did this part for me – he had it cut out in under ten minutes!

 4. For Extra Tall Headboards, Attach an Additional Piece at the Bottom